 - Daily POCDefinitionPoint of Control — the price with the highest volume.
 Where the most trading happened. — one of the most watched levels in futures trading.
 Above yesterday's POC = bullish.
 Below = bearish.
 Institutional traders use it as their benchmark for fair value

-- Daily VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded. and VAL — the first major support and resistance levels of the new session.
+- Daily VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded.
+Acts as resistance. and VALDefinitionValue Area Low — the lower boundary of the zone where 70% of volume traded.
+Acts as support. — the first major support and resistance levels of the new session.
 Watch how price reacts within the first 30 minutes.
 Rejection at VAH = sellers defending.
 Acceptance above = market repricing higher

 - Weekly POCDefinitionPoint of Control — the price with the highest volume.
 Where the most trading happened. — carries even more weight because it represents five days of accumulated institutional activity.
 The consensus fair value for the week

 - Composite ProfilesDefinitionMultiple sessions combined into one profile.
 Composite POCs and Value Areas carry more weight than single sessions. — combine multiple sessions into one profile.
 A POCDefinitionPoint of Control — the price with the highest volume.
 Where the most trading happened. that has held across three weeks is far more significant than a single day's POC.
-When price approaches a composite POC, expect a reaction
+When price approaches a composite POCDefinitionPOC of a multi-session composite profile.
+Carries more weight than any single-session POC., expect a reaction

 VWAP: The Institutional Benchmark